 Reference checks are used to evaluate the prospective foster/adoptive parent's ability to parent, stability, and home life.
-The applicant must provide the names, addresses and phone numbers of at least five (5) personal references.
+The applicant must provide the names, addresses and phone numbers of at least five personal references.
 Only one reference may be a family member.
+The following will occur:

-- 1. The Homefinding Specialist will send the personal reference form (SS-FC-9C) to all of the references provided by the prospective foster/adoptive parent. - 2.
-Face-to-face contact must be made by the Homefinding Specialist with at least two (2) of the references provided by the family. - 3.
-The remaining three (3) references may be contacted by phone or mail. - 4.
-If the references speak positively to the character and abilities of the prospective foster/adoptive parent and confirm the Homefinding Specialist's positive impression of the applicant, the Homefinding Specialist will continue with the family assessment process. - 5.
-If the references raise questions about the character or ability of the applicant, the Homefinding Specialist will discuss these issues with the Homefinding Supervisor prior to going forward with the application.
-The Homefinding Specialist will present the information to the evaluation team to determine whether or not the home assessment process should continue or if the home should be denied.
-Information obtained by the references will be weighed against information gathered through the other aspects of the family assessment.
+• The Homefinding Specialist will gather send the personal references provided by the prospective foster/adoptive parent.

-6. The Homefinding Specialist will document the reference information in FACTS.
+- Face-to-face contact must be made by the Homefinding Specialist with at least two of the references provided by the family. - The remaining three references may be contacted by phone or mail. - If the references speak positively to the character and abilities of the prospective foster/adoptive parent, and confirm the Homefinding Specialist's positive impression of the applicant, they Homefinding Specialist will continue with the family assessment process. - If the references raise questions about the character or ability of the applicant, the Homefinding Specialist will discuss these issues with the Homefinding supervisor prior to going forward with the application.
+The Homefinding Specialist will present the information to the evaluation team to determine whether the home assessment process should continue or if the home should be denied.
+Information obtained by the references will be weighed against information gathered through the other aspects of the family assessment. - The Homefinding Specialist will document the reference information in FACTS.